Bilateral international migration flow estimates for 200 countries

 Comparison to past estimates

-The plot of the totals migration flows, shown in Figure 2 in the paper, is updated below with the new estimates, including the new values for the 2015-2020.
+The plot of the total migration flows, shown in Figure 2 in the paper, is updated below with the new estimates, including the new values for 2015-2020.

-The estimates in the new 2015-2020 period see a continued slow in the growth of total flows based on estimates using the Pseudo-Bayesian method.
-The other demographic accounting methods also see a small increase in the estimated total flows during 2015-2020 from 2010-2015.
-There is a noticeable decline in the total flows during 2015-2020 estimated using the rates approach and incline from the stock differencing methods.
-I suspect all the estimates for 2015-2020 will see some major changes from future revisions of the IMS data, as data drips in from the 2020 round of censuses that will alter the stocks and demographic used as input data to estimate flows in the most recent periods.
+The estimates for the new 2015-2020 period show continued slow growth of total flows based on the pseudo-Bayesian method estimates.
+The other demographic accounting methods also see a slight increase in the estimated total flows during 2015-2020 from 2010-2015.
+A noticeable decline in the total flows during 2015-2020 was estimated using the rates approach and incline from the stock differencing methods.
+I suspect all the estimates for 2015-2020 will see some significant changes from future revisions of the IMS data, as data drips in from the 2020 round of censuses that will alter the stocks and demographics used as input data to estimate flows in the most recent periods.

-The evolution of the changes in the estimates from different revisions in the input data can be seen below; transitioning from 1) the estimates in the paper to 2) the first update (version 2) of the estimates from changes in the demographic data to 3) the second update for changes in the stock data (version 4) to the most recent update (version 5, the same as the plot above).
+The evolution of the estimates’ changes from different revisions in the input data can be seen below, transitioning from 1) the estimates in the paper to 2) the first update (version 2) of the estimates from changes in the demographic data to 3) the second update for changes in the stock data (version 4) to the most recent update (version 5, the same as the plot above).

 Impact on validation exercise

-The impact of the revision in stock data on the validation exercise in the paper is still relatively minor.
+The impact of the revision in stock data on the paper’s validation exercise is still relatively minor.
 Below is an update of the animated version of Figure 4 in the paper, showing the correlations between the flow estimates and reported data for various migration measures, for the original estimates and subsequent updates based on new WPP and IMS data.

-As with the other updates, the small changes in the correlations, despite some large revisions in the migrant stock data are due to the limited amount of reported migration flows statistics (at the global level) to carry out our validation exercise.
-The estimates during 2015-2020 have no influence due to the lack of corresponding reported flow data in the UN collection.
+As with the other updates, the small changes in the correlations, despite some large revisions in the migrant stock data, are due to the limited number of reported migration flow statistics (at the global level) required to carry out our validation exercise.
+The estimates during 2015-2020 do not influence due to the lack of corresponding reported flow data in the UN collection.

 Version 6: Update for WPP2022

-Towards the start of this year our paper based on sex-specific flow estimates was published in Scientific Data.
-The updated flow estimates based on the WPP2022 data, also expanded to 229 countries, are in a separate Figshare collection.
+Our paper on sex-specific flow estimates was published in Scientific Data at the start of this year.
+The updated flow estimates based on the WPP2022 data, which expanded to 229 countries, are in a separate Figshare collection.

-The WPP data are now annual, running between 1st January and 31st December for each measure.
-This differs to the migrant stock data that are aligned at the 1st July in five-year intervals.
+The WPP data are now annual, running between 1 January and 31 December for each measure.
+This differs from the migrant stock data, which are aligned at 1 July in five-year intervals.
 Consequently, I had to do some extra coding to interpolate the WPP2022 demographic data to five-year summary measures that match the intervals in the migrant stock data and obtain the five-year flow estimates.

-Below are a few plots to give some visual summaries of the new estimates and their changes relative to previous versions alongside some discussion.
+Below are a few plots that give visual summaries of the new estimates and their changes relative to previous versions, alongside some discussion.

 Comparison to past estimates

-The plot of the totals migration flows, shown in Figure 2 in the paper, is updated below with the new estimates, including the 30 odd extra new countries included in the estimates from the expanded data availability in WPP2022 input data.
+The plot of the total migration flows, shown in Figure 2 in the paper, is updated below with the new estimates, including the 30-odd extra new countries included in the estimates from the expanded data availability in WPP2022 input data.

-The evolution of the changes in the estimates from different revisions in the input data can be seen below; transitioning from 1) the estimates in the paper to 2) the first update (version 2) of the estimates from changes in the demographic data to 3) the second and third updates for changes in the stock data (version 4 and 5) to the 5) most recent update (version 6, the same as the plot above).
+The evolution of the estimates’ changes from different revisions in the input data can be seen below, transitioning from 1) the estimates in the paper to 2) the first update (version 2) of the estimates from changes in the demographic data to 3) the second and third updates for changes in the stock data (version 4 and 5) to the 5) most recent update (version 6, the same as the plot above).

-The latest rise in the level of the estimates from the demographic accounting and migration rates methods are a result of two big changes 1) the expanded set of countries and 2) some dramatic revisions in the birth, death and population data in WPP2022 compared to WPP2019.
-The changes in the demographic data and their impact on the estimated migration flows can be best viewed from inspecting the biggest changes in net migration between WPP2019 and WPP2022.
+The latest rise in the level of the estimates from the demographic accounting and migration rates methods is a result of two big changes: 1) the expanded set of countries and 2) some dramatic revisions in the birth, death and population data in WPP2022 compared to WPP2019.
+The changes in the demographic data and their impact on the estimated migration flows can be best viewed by inspecting the biggest changes in net migration between WPP2019 and WPP2022.

-Some of the revisions in net migration are on a much larger scale than the previous changes between WPP2017 and WPP2019.
+Some of the revisions in net migration are much larger than the previous changes between WPP2017 and WPP2019.
 Pakistan, where the largest revision occurs, has a net migration loss in WPP2022 of over 7 million in the last two five-year periods.
-In WPP2019 in the same periods the net migration loss was just over 1 million.
-I am not sure if the revised WPP2022 values are plausible?
-In any case, these revisions have big impacts for the bilateral flow estimates, especially those based on the closed demographic accounting methods which are implicitly constrained to match the WPP net migration.
+In WPP2019, in the same periods, the net migration loss was just over 1 million.
+I am not sure if the revised WPP2022 values are plausible.
+In any case, these revisions have big impacts on the bilateral flow estimates, especially those based on the closed demographic accounting methods, which are implicitly constrained to match the WPP net migration.

 Impact on validation exercise

 The impact of the revision in WPP data on the validation exercises is more pronounced than in any other updates so far.
-Below is an update of the animated version of Figure 4 in the paper, showing the correlations between the flow estimates and reported data for various migration measures, for the original estimates and subsequent updates based on new WPP and IMS data.
+Below is an updated animated version of Figure 4 in the paper, showing the correlations between the flow estimates and reported data for various migration measures, for the original estimates and subsequent updates based on new WPP and IMS data.

 Version 7: Update for WPP2024

-The latest UN World Population Prospects (WPP) data came out during the summer.
-I have updated the flow estimates in the the Figshare collection based on the IMS2020 and WPP2024 (the original flow estimates in the paper were based on IMS2017 and WPP2017).
-There is one additional country/territory in this edition of the flow estimates, formed from combining the Guernsey and Jersey data in WPP2024 to match the Channel Islands data in the migrant stock data (IMS2020).
+The latest UN World Population Prospects (WPP) data was published during the summer.
+I have updated the flow estimates in the Figshare collection based on the IMS2020 and WPP2024 (the original flow estimates in the paper were based on IMS2017 and WPP2017).
+One additional country/territory in this edition of the flow estimates was formed by combining the Guernsey and Jersey data in WPP2024 to match the Channel Islands data in the migrant stock data (IMS2020).
 I have also updated the sex-specific flow estimates for WPP2024 in the separate Figshare collection.

-Below is some plots and discussion on the new estimates and their changes relative to previous versions, starting with an animated chord diagram of the updated region to region flow estimates over time:
+Below are some plots and discussion on the new estimates and their changes relative to previous versions, starting with an animated chord diagram of the updated region-to-region flow estimates over time:

 Comparison to past estimates

-The plot of the totals migration flows, shown in Figure 2 in the paper, is updated below with the new estimates
+The plot of the total migration flows, shown in Figure 2 in the paper, is updated below with the new estimates.

-The evolution of the changes in the estimates from different revisions in the input data can be seen below; transitioning from 1) the estimates in the paper to 2) the first update (version 2) of the estimates from changes in the demographic data to 3) the second and third updates for changes in the stock data (version 4 and 5) to the 5) updates based on WPP2022 and WPP2024 (version 7, the same as the plot above).
+The evolution of the estimates’ changes from different revisions in the input data can be seen below, transitioning from 1) the estimates in the paper to 2) the first update (version 2) of the estimates from changes in the demographic data to 3) the second and third updates for changes in the stock data (version 4 and 5) to the 5) updates based on WPP2022 and WPP2024 (version 7, the same as the plot above).

-The further rise in the level of the estimates from the demographic accounting and migration rates methods are a result some dramatic revisions in the birth, death and population data in WPP2024 compared to WPP2022.
-As in the previous update, the changes in the demographic data and their impact on the estimated migration flows can be best viewed from inspecting the biggest changes in net migration between WPP2019 and WPP2022, which are implied constraints in the demographic accounting flow estimation procedures.
+The further rise in the level of the estimates from the demographic accounting and migration rates methods resulted in some dramatic revisions in the birth, death and population data in WPP2024 compared to WPP2022.
+As in the previous update, the changes in the demographic data and their impact on the estimated migration flows can be best viewed by inspecting the biggest changes in net migration between WPP2019 and WPP2022, which are implied constraints in the demographic accounting flow estimation procedures.

-As with the last update, the revisions in net migration are on a much larger scale than the previous changes between WPP2017 and WPP2019.
-For Bangladesh, where the largest revision occurs, has a net migration loss in WPP2024 is approximately 5 million in the last two five-year periods (2010-2015 and 2015-2020).
+As with the last update, the net migration revisions are larger than the previous changes between WPP2017 and WPP2019.
+Bangladesh, where the largest revision occurs, has a net migration loss in WPP2024 of approximately 5 million in the last two five-year periods (2010-2015 and 2015-2020).
 In WPP2022, in the same periods, the net migration loss was just over 1 million.
-The UN DESA provide no information on such big revisions, and it remains to be seen if they will coincide with rises in Bangladeshi born populations abroad in forthcoming migrant stock data.
-Other large revisions are noticeable in other major migration sending and receiving countries between 1990 and 2020.
-The revisions in the demographic data have sizable impacts for the bilateral flow estimates, especially those based on the closed demographic accounting methods which are implicitly constrained to match the WPP net migration.
+The UN DESA provide no information on such big revisions, and it remains to be seen if they will coincide with rises in Bangladeshi-born populations abroad in forthcoming migrant stock data.
+Large revisions are noticeable in other major migration-sending and receiving countries between 1990 and 2020.
+The revisions in the demographic data have sizable impacts on the bilateral flow estimates, especially those based on the closed demographic accounting methods, which are implicitly constrained to match the WPP net migration.

 Impact on validation exercise

-The biggest changes, compared with the previous update, are correlations for the net migration data with the net migration estimates based on stock differencing approaches.
-The general ordering of preferences between the estimates from different methods, based on the highest levels of correlation, remain unchanged.
+The biggest changes, compared with the previous update, are the correlations between the net migration data and the net migration estimates based on stock differencing approaches.
+The general ordering of preferences between the estimates from different methods, based on the highest levels of correlation, remains unchanged.

 Guy Abel